 About Road’s End

-- The old cellar hole in the field, which serves as a breeding pond for wood frogs and spotted salamanders.
+- The old cellar hole in the field serves as a breeding pond for Wood Frogs and Spotted Salamanders.

-- Bear claw marks on American beech trees.
+- Bear claw marks can be seen on the American beech trees.

-- Rock walls, pine woodlands, beaver ponds and a previously harvested forest that provide clues to past land use and recovery.
+- Rock walls, pine woodlands, beaver ponds, and a previously harvested forest provide clues to past land use and nature's recovery.